oskardruszcz/Solar_System/README.md

    Once the server is running, open your browser and navigate to the address provided in the terminal (e.g., http://localhost:3000).
 You should see the solar          system simulation running.

 ## Usage
-Open the index.html file in your browser to launch the 3D Solar System simulation.
+Once the project is running, you will see a 3D simulation of the solar system in your browser.
+You can interact with the simulation in the following ways:
-Use the mouse or touchpad to interact with the scene:
+   - Explore the solar system: Use your mouse or trackpad to rotate and zoom in/out to explore different parts of the solar system.
-  - Rotate the scene by dragging the mouse.
+   - Interactive features: Click on different planets to learn more about them (this can be added as a feature if you want).
-  - Zoom in and out using the scroll wheel or pinch gestures on a touchpad.
+   - Real-time updates: The simulation is dynamic, and you will see the planets orbiting around the sun in real-time.